 1) Data Collection

 IoT systems deal with vast amounts of data.
 These are collected from real-time sensors.
 It is then filtered, processed, then transmitted to the cloud.
 This kind of data volume puts a strain on the network, slowing it down.
 Also, even the loss of a tiny amount of data can result in several issues.
 All these have pushed IoT development to focus more on scalability and reliability.
 Scalability means data collection and distribution don’t just rely on the volume of data, while reliability implies the collection and distribution of data are done without any interruption.

 2) Dynamic UI

-Like mentioned earlier, user interface helps users interact with the IoT web design system.
+Like mentioned earlier, the user interface helps users interact with the IoT web design system.
 The UI display insights and relevant data that has been collected, which helps manage the network.
-Because IoT companies enables sites to collect a massive amount of data, the site has to be able to process and display a lot of analytics.
+Because IoT companies enable sites to collect a massive amount of data, the site has to be able to process and display a lot of analytics.
 For this reason, the dashboard for users that are streamlined has become commonplace.

 3) Advanced Security

 There has been a lot of concern for security for IoT enabled networks.
 In fact, it is one major challenge that IoT faces due to the amount of data that needs to be gathered.
-Smart devices which receive and transmit data have to be secured and resilient from outside corruption and intervention to keep the data and the network safe.
+Smart devices that receive and transmit data have to be secured and resilient from outside corruption and intervention to keep the data and the network safe.
 This is a vital task for web developers.